GriffintheFolf/slidemaker/README.md

 ## browser requirements

-Any semi-modern browser should work just fine.
-More specifically, it needs to support canvases and the `<input type="color">` tag, which has been supported since Chrome 20, Firefox 29, and Safari 10.1.
+You need a fairly modern browser supporting `TextMetrics.actualBoundingBoxAscent` to use slidemaker.
+This feature was first supported in Chrome 77, Firefox 74, Edge 79, and Safari 11.1.

+__NOTE TO FIREFOX:__ Although support is included, it is _not enabled by default_.
+Open `about:config` and change the `dom.textMetrics.fontBoundingBox.enabled` to `true`.
+Otherwise, slidemaker will not work.

 ## known issues
-* multiple lines of text does not work (yet)
+* multiple lines of text may move upwards if rendered a second time
 * width and height settings not yet implemented

 ## licence